DjCrqss/Woot-verlay/README.md

 You may have to update to the .NET 6.0 framework if you aren't on Windows 11.
 However, this is a short one-time process with instructions upon launching the app.
 You will also need to have Wootility (from Wooting) installed.

 ## Startup Flags
 Woot-verlay supports startup flags to automatically configure the application without showing the configuration dialog.
-This is perfect for creating shortcuts that launch the app with specific settings.
+The easiest way to do this is to create shortcut to the Woot-verlay.exe file (you can do this by holding ALT and click-dragging the exe to a new location), then right-click the shortcut, select properties, and add the desired flags to the end of the 'Target' field.

 ### Usage
 ```
-Woot-verlay.exe [keyboard_mode] [connection_mode]
+[FILELOCATION]\Woot-verlay.exe [keyboard_mode] [connection_mode]
 ```

 ### Available Flags